Hannessa/webmud/README.md

 ### Bundles details

 A bundle can be anything from a login screen parser to an in-game command, or an entire combat engine.
 They're very flexible in their design, to allow for as much customization and modularity as possible.
-What bundles are loaded when the server is started is defined in config.js, as well as what specific bundle to run when a user first connects (the so called "starting bundle").
+What bundles are loaded at server startup is defined in config.js, as well as what specific bundle to run when a user first connects (the so called "starting bundle").

 A bundle can have both an init() method that is called once globally as soon as the server starts and the module is loaded, and a run() method that is used to run the bundle on demand for a connected user (a.k.a. a "socket").
 The init() method can be used to modify global variables, such as adding a new command to the game world, while run() can be used if the bundle is supposed to be run for each user (e.g. display a login screen when a user connects).